idaholab/moose/framework/doc/content/finite_volumes/linear_fv_design.md

-The main motivation for introducing a new approach for finite volume system assembly is that many fluid dynamics solvers use a Picard-style velocity-pressure coupling and the routines designed for computing Residuals and Jacobians for Newton solves involve additional costs that can considerable slow down a Picard solve which may require orders of magnitude more iterations for convergence.
+The main motivation for introducing a new approach for finite volume system assembly is that many fluid dynamics solvers use a Picard-style velocity-pressure coupling and the routines designed for computing Residuals and Jacobians for Newton solves involve additional costs that can considerably slow down a Picard solve which may require orders of magnitude more iterations for convergence.

-To distinguish from the classical parts of MOOSE that solve nonlinear equations implicity using the Newton (or quasi-Newton) method, the new systems include a `Linear` addition denoting that they contribute to a linear system containing a system matrix and right hand side instead of a Jacobian and a residual.
+To distinguish from the classical parts of MOOSE that solve nonlinear equations implicity using the Newton (or quasi-Newton) method, the new linear class names include a `Linear` sub-string denoting that they contribute to a linear system containing a matrix of coefficients and a right hand side instead of a Jacobian and a residual.

 ## Design Choices for Finite Volume Linear System Assembly

 - We assume a Picard-style iteration where the system matrix and right hand side are assembled using the previous solution vector.
-- We rely on the `LinearSystem` object in MOOSE which is a wrapper around the `LinearImplicit` system class of `LibMesh`.
-The corresponding kernels will directly contribute to the system matrix and right hand side located within this class.
+- We rely on the `LinearSystem` object in MOOSE which is a wrapper around the `LinearImplicit` system class of `libMesh`.
+The corresponding kernels will directly contribute to the system matrix and right hand side owned by the `LinearSystem` class.
-- We try to keep the sparse matrix as lean as possible so every term that requires an extended stencil is treated explicitly.
-The assumption is that if we already use a Picard-style solve this would increase the total number of iterations a little bit, but for large runs the increased number of iterations would be offset by faster linear solves and assembly times.
+- We try to keep the matrix as sparse as possible so every term that requires an extended stencil is treated explicitly.
+The assumption is that if we already use a Picard-style solve this will increase the total number of iterations a little bit, but for large runs the increased number of iterations will be offset by faster linear solves and assembly times.

 ## Linear FV Variables